-- Ensure that all ACMs are effectively managed and associated risks reduced to as low as reasonably practicable. - Develop implement and maintain an effective, robust and efficient Asbestos Management Plan so that appropriate measures such as monitoring, labelling, encapsulation, inspection or removal of ACMs is undertaken. - Maintain a comprehensive Asbestos Register - Promote awareness of the hazards associated with ACMs, the contents of the Asbestos Policy and the associated Asbestos Management Plan. - Provide information on known ACM's to appropriate personnel and third parties likely to disturb it. - Review Asbestos Management Plan biannually or if there are any changes to legislation or guidance - 1.3 The AMP and associated documentation conforms to the Health and Safety at Work etc. Act 1974, The Control of Asbestos Regulations 2012, and other applicable legislation. - 1.4 Employees are aware that it is everyone's responsibility to take care of themselves and others when at work and that their support is vital to achieve the objectives of the AMP and Asbestos Policy. - 1.5 Day to day responsibility for asbestos management within the Association lies with the relevant operational managers.
+- Ensure that all ACMs are effectively managed and associated risks reduced to as low as reasonably practicable. - Develop implement and maintain an effective, robust and efficient Asbestos Management Plan so that appropriate measures such as monitoring, labelling, encapsulation, inspection or removal of ACMs is undertaken. - Maintain a comprehensive Asbestos Register - Promote awareness of the hazards associated with ACMs, the contents of the Asbestos Policy and the associated Asbestos Management Plan. - Provide information on known ACM's to appropriate personnel and third parties likely to disturb it. - Review Asbestos Management Plan biannually or if there are any changes to legislation or guidance - 1.3 The AMP and associated documentation conforms to the Health and Safety at Work etc. Act 1974, The management of health and safety at work regulations 1999, The Control of Asbestos Regulations 2012, and other applicable legislation. - 1.4 Employees are aware that it is everyone's responsibility to take care of themselves and others whilst at work and that their support is vital to achieve the objectives of the AMP and Asbestos Policy. - 1.5 Day to day responsibility for asbestos management within the Association lies with the relevant operational managers.